Baltimore Money Laundering Lawyers

 Banks have transaction monitoring systems that scrub their accounts for possible money laundering schemes.
 Detection rules are action-based and target suspicious transaction behaviors, such as excessive cash deposits, structured transactions intended to avoid government record-keeping thresholds, and rapid money movement from one bank to another.
 Customers who violate the detection rules trigger a system-generated alert, which is reviewed by an internal investigator.

-Our lawyers are adept at defending against money laundering charges.
+Our Baltimore money laundering attorneys are adept at defending against money laundering charges.
 We have the experience and the resources needed to build a successful defense.